willnode/engine4-src/articles/basics/components/hierarchy.md

 Lies in: Every 4D object (can have multiple)
 ```

 `Modeler4` decides what kind of shape that needs to be created.
-It's overloadable so youo can create whatever you can imagine.
+It's overloadable so you can create whatever kind of shape you can imagine.

 #### Transform4